Statistics for Data Analytics

 Literature

 The script is self-contained.
-To prepare well for the exam, it’s a good idea to read this script.
+To prepare well for the exam, it’s a good idea to study this script.

-The course is based on Stock and Watson, Introduction to Econometrics (Fourth Edition), Chapters 1–9 and 14.
-The Stock and Watson textbook is available here (Uni Köln VPN connection required).
+The course is based on James H. Stock and Mark W. Watson’s Introduction to Econometrics (Fourth Edition).
+The Stock and Watson textbook is available for download: PDF by chapter (Uni Köln VPN connection required).

 • Probability and Statistics for Economists, by Bruce E. Hansen